top of page

 Welcome to Blackbird MA!

 Our dojo uses traditional training methods to explore fighting arts left to us by generations of martial artists.
 The development of these skills is a process that requires time and effort, but it also produces great rewards.
 Our group is serious about the arts we study, but we don't take ourselves too seriously.
 We're just some people who enjoy a mutual fascination with making our dojo friends say "ow!"
 If you're interested in seeing how we train, trying a class, or asking questions, drop me an email or stop by the dojo.
-Curiosity and fascination are at the heart of our practice, and if this sounds fascinating to you then I'd love to meet you.

 ~Ben Couch, Chief Instructor